NabilTettey/SENG-PROJECT-2/README.md

 # SENG-PROJECT-2
-Projects containing apps; a text to speech app and a QRcode generator
+Projects containing apps(python file); a Text-to-speech app and a QR code generator.